Already have labs? Get a free clinical review Upload now

 Several joint-related conditions show up more often in men with low testosterone.
 That does not prove testosterone is the only cause, but it does mean it is a meaningful piece of the puzzle for many men.

 • Osteoarthritis (OA): OA is the most common joint disease in men.
-The 2025 BMC Musculoskeletal Disorders study found that men with low testosterone had about twice the risk of developing OA compared with men with normal levels, even after adjusting for age and weight.
+A 2025 longitudinal cohort study in BMC Musculoskeletal Disorders found that men with low testosterone had about twice the risk of developing OA compared with men with normal levels, even after adjusting for age and weight.
+[4]

 • Rheumatoid arthritis (RA): RA is an autoimmune disease where the immune system attacks joint linings.
 Multiple studies report that men with RA tend to have lower testosterone than healthy men, and that levels can drop further during active flares.
 Low testosterone may not cause RA by itself, but the extra inflammation and immune activation likely interact with hormones.